ByAUJay

 - Corda:

-- Corporate action flows fan out to only impacted holders (privacy preserved); audit via shared transaction trees with participants.
+- Corporate action flows only reach holders who are affected, keeping things private.
+You can also audit everything through shared transaction trees with the participants.

 - EVM: